 All CHP employees shall report all potential non-compliance with the Beacon Program.
 The program details a variety of means to report such non-compliance, protecting confidentiality where appropriate.
 No individual's position or influence is considered to be more important than the goal of institutional integrity.
 Reporting employees shall not be subject to any reprisal for a good-faith report of a suspected violation of the Beacon Program.
-Employees reporting any suspected violation of the Beacon Program.
-Employees reporting any immunity for their participation in any violation.
+Employees reporting any suspected violation of the Beacon Program, absent compelling circumstances, will not be granted any immunity for their participation in any violation.
 A reporting employee may be subject to disciplinary action for his or her participation in a violation.